goauthentik/authentik/website/docs/integrations/services/tautulli/index.md

 The following placeholders will be used:

 -   `tautulli.company` is the FQDN of the Tautulli install.
--   `passbook.company` is the FQDN of the passbook install.
+-   `authentik.company` is the FQDN of the authentik install.

-## passbook Setup
+## authentik Setup

-Because Tautulli requires valid HTTP Basic credentials, you must save your HTTP Basic Credentials in passbook.
+Because Tautulli requires valid HTTP Basic credentials, you must save your HTTP Basic Credentials in authentik.
 The recommended way to do this is to create a Group.
 Name the group "Tautulli Users", for example.
 For this group, add the following attributes:

 ```yaml
 tautulli_user: username